 What should I do if my teen needs help?

-If you think your teen is abusing substances, you may want to seek professional help to navigate the path to sobriety.
-As a member of the military community, your teen can receive the necessary inpatient or outpatient treatment through TRICARE.
+Teen substance abuse can be linked to parental use and abuse.
+If you think you need help or if you’re concerned your teen is abusing substances, don’t hesitate to seek professional help to navigate the path to sobriety.
+As a member of the military community, you and your family members can receive the necessary inpatient or outpatient treatment through TRICARE.
 Your primary care manager can provide an appropriate referral.
-You aren’t in this alone.
+If you or someone you know is in crisis, contact the Military Crisis Line at 800-273-8255, then press 1, or access online chat by texting 838255.